SimoAntikainen/aws-task-queue/README.md

 #### IAM user

 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html
-Create AWS user with SSO or long term access key in IAM with access to used AWS resources for terraform.
+Create AWS user with SSO or long term access key in IAM with access to used AWS resources for terraform eg. Admin rights.
 ```
 aws configure sso
 or